mattvenn/zero-to-asic-www/content/terminology/STA.md

     ---------------------------------------------------------
                0.33   slack (MET)

+# Max report - validating setup timing

+To validate setup timing, OpenSTA does a 'max' timing analysis.
+This uses the most pessimistic timing to check how long it takes the data to arrive at the flip-flop.
+It is measured against the next clock edge and verifies that the data will arrive in time.

+For the max report, the longest path is found (6.48ns).
+Then the time the data is required to be stable is calculated by subtracting the setup time from the clock period (9.82ns).

+We need the data to arrive before the setup time: 6.48ns < 9.82ns.
+So in this case we pass the setup requirements.

     Startpoint: _367_ (rising edge-triggered flip-flop clocked by clk)
     Endpoint: _384_ (rising edge-triggered flip-flop clocked by clk)